100 Notable alumni of

 -

-Sahra Wagenknecht is a German politician, economist, author, and publicist.
-She has been a member of the Bundestag since 2009, where she represented The Left until 2023.
+Sahra Wagenknecht is a German politician.
+She was a member of the Bundestag from 2009 to 2025, where she represented The Left until 2023.
 From 2015 to 2019, she served as that party's parliamentary co-chair.
-With a small team of allies, Wagenknecht left the party on 23 October 2023 to found her own party in 2024, Bündnis Sahra Wagenknecht, to contest elections onwards.
+With a small team of allies, Wagenknecht left the party on 23 October 2023 to found her own Eurosceptic, populist party, Bündnis Sahra Wagenknecht, which unsuccessfully contested the 2025 federal election, narrowly failing the 5% threshold.
+Since 2025, she no longer holds any public office.

 -